-e SMTP entry message, which prints out when STMP starts up j "official" domain name for this site; must be the first word of the $\$e$ macro 1 format of the UNIX "From" line; usually a constant n name of the daemon (for error messages); usually a constant o set of token operators in addresses q default format of sender address
+- e SMTP entry message, which prints out when STMP starts up - j "Official" domain name for this site; must be the first word of the \$e macro l Format of the UNIX "From" line; usually a constant n Name of the daemon (for error messages); usually a constant o Set of token operators in addresses q Default format of sender address

 The \$0 macro consists of a list of characters that are treated as tokens themselves and serve to separate tokens during parsing.
-For example, if @ were in the \$0 macro, then the input string "a@b" would scan as three tokens: a, @, and b.
+For example, if @ were in the \$0 macro, then the input string a@b would scan as three tokens: a, @, and b.